 Get the Right Attorney on Your Side

-We have office locations in both Stafford & Fredericksburg.
+We have office locations in Northern Virginia.
 Our law firm represents members of the U.S. Armed Forces and military contractors involved in military justice cases and investigations at installations throughout the United States.
 The right Virginia court-martial defense attorney can save your career.
 Contact our office for a consultation and learn how we can help protect your rights.